 If you're prompted to install the eDiscovery Export Tool, click Install.

-Click Browse to specify the location where you want to download the report.
+Click Browse to specify the location where you want to download the search report files.

 Click Start to download the search results to your computer.